alfredoxperez/digital-board/ReadMe.md

-# digital board
+# digital-board
 'digital-board' is a simple web app to share text to anyone connected to the app.
 It is meant to be placed behind a home router as a local network digital board where anyone connected to the network can write on the board and read its contents.
+If a note is completed or no longer needed a user can double click on it and the text will become crossed out.

 ---
 # Digital Board UI: